 Wednesday nights, 6-7:30pm

-Room 167 in the Adult Wing
+Room 168 in the adult wing

-Wednesday Night Bible Study Group
+Truth Seekers - Wednesday Night Bible Study Group

 Wednesday nights, 6-7:30pm